-This service provides assistance with onetime bids and requests for proposals (RFP) not already included in CoSer 670.000.
+This service provides assistance with one-time bids and requests for proposals (RFP) not already included in CoSer 670.000.
 Contracted individually, per bid or request for proposal, the service includes the development and production of the bid or proposal and assistance with the analysis and award process.
+Single district bids are billed through 670.010, and cooperative bids, with two or more participants, are provided through service code 670.015.